lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

 ability, commitment, and effort to provide the spiritual and temporal necessities of life for self and family.
 As members become more self-reliant, they are also better able to serve others.

+See In the Lord’s Way: Caring for Members Who Have Temporal or Emotional Needs for examples of how to apply the principles in this chapter.

 * * *